 My favorite room to investigate when I visit someone’s home is their library and/or study (provided I’m allowed to do so without being too nosey).
 I find that such a room says much about a person.
 My little makeshift study in my home is my favorite room in the house (though it is often hijacked and turned into the laundry room or the Food Network viewing room).
 Yesterday I wrote about John Baillie’s study.
 What an amazing place of peace, intimacy with God, study, fellowship and ministry it must have been.

-The good folks at The Art of Manliness have put together an impressive list of The Libraries, Studies, and Writing Rooms of 15 Famous Men that you really should take a look at.
+On a similar note, the good folks at The Art of Manliness put together an impressive list of The Libraries, Studies, and Writing Rooms of 15 Famous Men that you really should take a look at.

 And while you’re coveting your neighbor’s library and study, take a look at this list of 14 Famous “Man Rooms,” also put together by The Art of Manliness.
 And now, if you will please excuse me, I must go and wipe the drool off my keyboard.